nuejs/nue/packages/nuejs.org/blog/perfect-web-framework/index.md

 [.problem]
-  Popular frameworks like *Next.js* or *Astro* are optimized for JavaScript developers with a deep understanding of *React*, *TypeScript*, *CSS-in-JS*, *Tailwind*, and whatnot.
+  Popular frameworks like **Next.js** or **Astro** are optimized for JavaScript developers with a deep understanding of **React**, **TypeScript**, **CSS-in-JS**, **Tailwind**, and whatnot.
 For example, you need hundreds of lines of code spanning 10-20 files to create a rich/interactive web page.

 ## World-class design `UX` { #design }
 World-class means the highest caliber design in the world.
 The top 1% of websites.
-The future *Stripes*, *Amies*, and *Linears*.
+The future **Stripes**, **Amies**, and **Linears**.

 Everything is pixel-perfect down to the tiniest detail.
 From design tokens to motion design.
 The underlying design system makes sure that all areas of your site have the same, consistent look and feel.
 Be it minimalistic, heroic, or playful.

 When a content-first design system is in place, content teams can ship great-looking content, without disturbing designers or developers.

 [.problem]
-  Current frameworks like *Bootstrap* and Tailwind lack a global, content-first design system that spans the entire website.
+  Current frameworks like **Bootstrap** and Tailwind lack a global, content-first design system that spans the entire website.
 UX/CSS professionals have a hard time contributing because CSS is tightly coupled inside the JavaScript code.

-[image]
-  small: /img/designers-vs-engineers.png
-  large: /img/designers-vs-engineers-big.png
-  caption:  "[The Great Divide](https://css-tricks.com/the-great-divide/): UX developers are design oriented and JS engineers are technology oriented"

 ## Motherf**king fast `UX` { #speed }
-[motherfuckingwebsite.com](//motherfuckingwebsite.com/) is a developer meme from *Barry Smith*.
+[motherfuckingwebsite.com](//motherfuckingwebsite.com/) is a developer meme from **Barry Smith**.
 This plaintext website carries an important message: get rid of the clutter and focus on content and performance.

 The lesser-known fact is that you can build a design system that offers the performance levels of MF, and the design standards of Stripe and Linear.